redis/jedis/README.md

 Jedis was conceived to be EASY to use and FULLY COMPATIBLE with the latest version of redis.

-Jedis is a WORK IS PROGRESS.
+Jedis is a WORK IN PROGRESS.

 ## What's still missing?
 Right now almost everything.
 You can just PING, GET and SET.
 But stay close because whenever I have a couple of free hours it will support almost everything!